 - Ransomware: The only way to recover from a sophisticated ransomware attack is to recover from backups.
 Ransomware targets these backups, so data protection plans must include security on backup files and storage locations.

 - Copy data management: Redundancy is necessary for good data protection, but having mismanaged backups can be a nightmare resulting in data loss and corruption.
 Planning should include the steps required to ensure backups are stored in one location and that other active backup systems do not overwrite them.

 Mobile Data Protection

 The organization's devices and servers are more easily managed because it owns and controls what can be installed.
 User devices are more difficult because corporate data must be protected without interfering with users' personal data and applications.

 While allowing workers to use their own mobile devices improves productivity, it also increases risks.
 Administrators must take action to ensure that mobile data is protected with mobile security.
 However, this component of cybersecurity management is much more challenging than internal servers and appliances.
 Data should be synchronized with backup strategies, and the device must protect data after physical theft.

 Differences Between Data Protection, Security and Privacy

-Every component in cybersecurity serves a purpose in protecting data, but compliance regulations distinguish between protection, security, and privacy.
-Organizations must understand these differences to implement the proper controls to stay compliant and avoid fines.
+Every component in cybersecurity serves a purpose in protecting data, but compliance regulations distinguish between protection, security and privacy.
+Organizations must understand these differences to deploy the proper controls to stay compliant and avoid fines.

-- Data protection: Any appliance or application that stops cyber-attacks and protects from theft.
+- Data protection: Any appliance or application that stops cyber attacks and protects from theft, including insider-led data loss.

 - Data security: Cybersecurity resources that protect from unauthorized access and data manipulation or corruption.

 - Data privacy: Auditing data and determining who should have access to it, along with monitoring access requests.

 Data Protection and Privacy Laws